mclima/1-DOM-scripting/readme.md

 These methods, `.map`, `.filter` (and others we have yet to look at such as `.reduce`) are _the prefered_ means of working with data.
 They are **declarative** as opposed to **imperative** and are important methods in the functional programmer's toolkit.

-Examine the responsive navigation on small screens using the device toolbar.
-The close button has been lost due to the use of `nav.innerHTML = markup;`.
-We essential blew out all the html and replaced it with our own.

-There are a number of ways to resolve this.

-One method might be to just cut the code from `index.html` and paste it into our JavaScript:
+The close button which is an integral part of the responsive navigation has been lost due to the use of `nav.innerHTML = markup;`.
+There are a number of simple ways to resolve this.
+For today we'll just cut the code from `index.html` and paste the code into our JavaScript:

 ```js
 const markup = `